sf-wdi-22-23/modules-23/w06-ruby-on-rails/d2-dawn-ruby-drills/exercises.md

 5. Install the httparty gem ```$ gem install httparty```.

-6. Now require it in a new ruby script file, and use it to call an album search on the word "White" to the spotify API.
+6. Now require it in a new ruby script file, and use it to call an album search on the word "White" to the [Spotify API](https://developer.spotify.com/web-api/search-item/).

 7. Can you require both ```httparty``` and ```awesome_print``` to have the output look nice? (remember just require awesome_print and then use ```ap``` instead of ```p```)